henrysky/astroNN/CONTRIBUTING.rst

 Contributor and Issue Reporting guide
 =====================================

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the maintainer of this repository before making a change.
+When contributing to this repository, please first discuss the big changes you wish to make via opening issue, email, or any other method with the maintainers of this repository.

 Submitting bug reports and feature requests
 ---------------------------------------------